buttonpushertv/buttonpusherTTRPG/99-Templates/newCampaignSimpleAtlasTemplate.md

 > ```

-Remove this entire line and the one before the Leaflet block to make it visible --> %%
+Remove this entire line and the one before the Leaflet block to make it visible --> %% (Want to place a map of your world here?
+View this page in Source Mode to see hidden comments about how to enable it.)

 ### States
 ```dataview